avizii/alfred-workflows/README.md

 my custom alfred-workflows collection.

 ### English Search
-Searching english word in some websites and open in Safari.
+Searching english words in some websites and open in Safari.

 alfred typing: